-Heidelberg Materials, a leading supplier of cementitious construction materials in North America, has been manufacturing cement in Maryland for more than 100 years, making us a pillar of the many communities around us and providing employment and economic benefit to small towns and cities.
+Heidelberg Materials, formerly known as Lehigh Cement, a leading supplier of cementitious construction materials in North America, has been manufacturing cement in Maryland for more than 100 years, making us a pillar of the many communities around us and providing employment and economic benefit to small towns and cities.
 We now operate one cement plant in Union Bridge, a rural town in western Carroll County which went through a modernization phase in 2001.
 This modernization improved the environmental impacts through efficient and more sustainable production of clinker and cement.
-Heidelberg Materials commitment to sustainable construction includes actively working to create lower carbon cements through supplementary cementitious materials (SCMs) and alternative raw materials and fuels.
-Heidelberg Materials is committed to reducing greenhouse gas (GHG) emissions and achieving carbon-neutral concrete by 2050.
-As part of this vision, Heidelberg Materials has developed product and plant specific Environmental Product Declarations (EPDs) as baselines for measuring and reducing embodied carbon.
+There is a packaging operation and warehouse at the Union Bridge plant.
+Heidelberg Materials' commitment to sustainable construction includes actively working to create lower carbon cements through supplementary cementitious materials (SCMs) and alternative raw materials and fuels.
+Heidelberg Materials' vision is to reduce greenhouse gas (GHG) emissions to have carbon neutral concrete by 2050.
+Heidelberg Materials has developed product and plant specific EPDs as baselines for its embodied carbon for both bulk and packaged cement.

 The health and well-being of our employees, communities and the natural environment are vital to our success, so we work hard to give back to surrounding areas.
 We also maintain a constant communication with local governments and councils to preserve a neighborly relationship, which we take very seriously.
-Through donations and participation in local events and charities, Heidelberg Materials Cement continues to raise awareness of conservation and community development.
+Through donations and participation in local events and charities, Heidelberg Materials continues to raise awareness of conservation and community development.